communitiesuk/funding-service-design-history/app/identify-question-patterns.md

 ---
 layout: post
-title: APP2.
-Identify patterns for asking questions
+title: Identify patterns for asking questions
 description: Enabling data to be collected, based only on what the department needed to make a decision, in a structured and consistent way.
 date: 2023-10-11
 author: Charles Reynolds-Talbot
 tags: ['learn', 'pre-award']
+users: ['applicants', 'fund policy']
 ---

 ## The problem